Skip to main content

 1. Trigger an Intune sync on the device or wait for the scheduled check-in

-• Under the extension ID section, your configured apiToken and organizationName
+• Chrome/Edge: ExtensionInstallForcelist with the Velatir extension ID, and your configured apiToken and organizationName

 macOS

-1. After the Jamf profile deploys, verify the plist file exists:
+1. After the Jamf profile deploys, verify the plist files exist:

 ls /Library/Managed\ Preferences/com.google.Chrome.plist